danreeves/uppy/README.md

 ## Usage

+### Authentication

+The application has two access levels:

+1. **Public Access**: Anyone can view the uptime dashboard and website status
+2. **Admin Access**: Password-protected access to add/manage websites

+To access admin features:
+1. Click the login area on the dashboard
+2. Enter your admin password (set during setup)
+3. You can now add websites and access management features
+4. Use the logout button to end your admin session

 ### Web Interface

 1. Visit your deployed worker URL (or localhost during development)
-2. Add websites to monitor using the form
+2. **For viewing**: Browse uptime status, statistics, and history
+3. **For managing**: Login with admin password to add websites
-3. View real-time status and uptime statistics
+4. View real-time status with color-coded history squares
-4. Trigger manual checks with the "Check Now" button
+5. Trigger manual checks with the "Check Now" button

 ### API Endpoints